By James F. Finn – Third in a series on Greenwich moms returning to the workforce

 “I had that idea in the back of my head that my chapter in fashion wasn’t finished.”

-“I see wedding dresses,” Flemming told her friend.
+“I see wedding dresses,” Fleming told her friend.
 “You’re right!
 Pas De Deux Bridal,” her friend replied.

-“I wanted ballet inspired for everybody,” said Flemming.
+“I wanted ballet inspired for everybody,” said Fleming.